CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-Setup-FSLogix.md

 > **Note:** The above script will :
-> 1) Install FSLogix Profile Container application
+> i) Install FSLogix Profile Container application
 >
-> 2) Configure the required registries
+> ii) Configure the required registries
 >
-> 3) Set the profile container location to the Azure file share location we created.
+> iii) Set the profile container location to the Azure file share location we created.